top of page

 As such, given that the client is already overinsured, it would make sense for the client to reconsider the existing coverage coming from the Mindef Group Insurance and avoid paying higher premiums as the client ages.

-In addition to that, I have also highlighted to the client the potential coverage redundancy that may arise in the near future once he has achieved financial independence, which was highlighted in yellow.
+In addition, I have also highlighted to the client the potential coverage redundancy that may arise in the near future once he has achieved financial independence, which was highlighted in yellow.

 The Outcome: